Serving all people by providing personalized health and wellness through exemplary care, education and research.

 You will change into a hospital gown and lie on a special table.
 The table that is used will depend on the type of imaging that will guide the biopsy.
-You may lie on your back, front, or side, depending on the location of the area to be biopsied.
+You may lie on your back, front, or side.
+Your position depends on where the biopsy is to be done.

-An IV (intravenous) line is started to give you fluids and medications.
-You may be given medication through the IV to help you relax.
+An IV (intravenous) line is started.
+This is to give you fluids and medicines.
+You may be given medicine through the IV to help you relax.

 The skin over the biopsy site is cleaned.
-A local anesthetic is applied to numb the skin.
+Medicine is put on the site to numb the skin.

-Using CT (computed tomography), MRI, X-ray, or ultrasound images as a guide, the radiologist puts a thin, hollow needle through the skin and guides it to the area to be biopsied.
+The radiologist will use CT (computed tomography), MRI, X-ray, or ultrasound images as a guide.
+He or she will put a thin, hollow needle through the skin.
+He or she will guide it to the area where the biopsy is to be done.

 The needle will take a sample of tissue or fluid from the area.
-The needle is then removed.
+The needle is then taken out.
 The sample is sent to the pathologist.
 He or she will look for cells that aren't normal.